 The Adventure Inn was clean, comfortable, and conveniently located to the airport and to an ATM for getting local currency our first day.
 Customer service started before we even arrived, with a welcome email providing an excellent introduction to Costa Rica.
 We will definitely stay here again if (when?) we come back!
 (And we did!)

 The Pension Santa Elena has very basic rooms: concrete floor, bed and single built-in night stand, bathroom with only cold water at the sink (though hot water in the shower, where it counts).
 No toiletries.
 So definitely not luxury accommodations, but clean, comfortable, functional, and friendly, all for only $38 night!
 Walking distance to lots of different restaurants and supermarkets.
 ATM next door.
+If you want something less basic, the Arco Iris Lodge up the hill is a great option.
+(We stayed there on a later visit.)

 There are several restaurants to choose from in the village plus a couple of supermarkets.